-- A.30 The CDR representative model allows an unaccredited person (a 'CDR representative') to provide CDR goods or services directly to a consumer, where they have a CDR representative arrangement with an unrestricted accredited person (a 'CDR principal').23 As with sponsored accreditation, the CDR representative model is intended to facilitate the participation of a broader array of business models in the CDR system.24 The role for accredited persons under this model is: - CDR principal: persons who have entered into a CDR representative arrangement with a person without accreditation, known as 'the CDR representative'.
-CDR principals are
+A.30 The CDR representative model allows an unaccredited person (a 'CDR representative') to use or disclose CDR data to provide CDR goods or services directly to a consumer, where they have a CDR representative arrangement with an unrestricted accredited person (a 'CDR representative principal').
+22 As with sponsored accreditation, the CDR representative model is intended to facilitate the participation of a broader array of business models in the CDR system.
+23 The role for accredited persons under this model is:

-18 For specific requirements, see Competition and Consumer Act, subsection 56AL(2).
+17 For specific requirements, see Competition and Consumer Act, subsection 56AL(2).